scrapy-plugins/scrapy-zyte-api/README.rst

     ZYTE_API_FALLBACK_HTTP_HANDLER = "myproject.MyHandler"
     ZYTE_API_FALLBACK_HTTPS_HANDLER = "myproject.MyHandler"

-Alternatively, if you use the Scrapy addon, you can set the ``DOWNLOAD_HANDLERS`` setting and the addon will use those values::
+Alternatively, if you use the Scrapy addon, you can keep your custom ``DOWNLOAD_HANDLERS`` setting and the addon will use those values::

     DOWNLOAD_HANDLERS = {